jorgeramirez/sl-highlight/README.md

 #### Install ####

-In order to install sl-highlight you need to do the following in your command line
+In order to install sl-highlight you need to git clone or download the project then go to the cloned/downloaded project folder and do the following in your command line

     $ bash install.sh